Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke vs. Arkansas Predictions & Picks: Spread, Total - November 29

-Wednesday's contest between the Duke Blue Devils (5-1) and the Arkansas Razorbacks (4-3) at Bud Walton Arena has a projected final score of 78-74 based on our computer prediction, with Duke securing the victory.
-Tipoff is at 9:15 PM on November 29.
+Wednesday's game features the Duke Blue Devils (5-1) and the Arkansas Razorbacks (4-3) squaring off at Bud Walton Arena (on November 29) at 9:15 PM.
+This matchup, according to our computer prediction, will result in a 78-74 win for Duke.

-Based on our computer prediction, Arkansas should cover the spread, which is currently listed at 5.5.
-The two teams are projected to go over the 149.5 total.
+According to our computer prediction, Arkansas should cover the point spread, which is currently listed at 4.5.
+The two sides are projected to go over the 149.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!